tigard-tools/tigard/README.md

 * Physically differentiate your boards somehow - choosing a different color is likely easiest - so they are not mistaken for boards from SecuringHardware.com
 * You are welcome to call them "Tigard" and program that into the usb product descriptor in the EEPROM
 * Program accurate manufacturer information in usb manufacturer descriptor the EEPROM
-* Use serial numbers that do not confict with the ones [noted above](#serial-numbers) - do not use the 'TG' prefix
+* Use serial numbers that do not conflict with the ones [noted above](#serial-numbers) - do not use the 'TG' prefix

 SecuringHardware.com tests, verifies, and supports every Tigard they manufacture and sell.
 Please let us know about any [design issues](https://github.com/tigard-tools/tigard/issues) while making your own devices, but if you're having hardware issues with a third-party Tigard that you bought, you will need to resolve that with the seller or manufacturer.